hubertlepicki/handbook/benefits/commission.md

 The Company will pay Employees a commission on revenues it receives from each project which the Employee procures.

-**Rate:** 5% of gross revenues
+**Rate:** Commission will consist of 5% of the gross revenues for the project.
+This may be split amongst multiple sales-people.
+A project does not have to have a sales-person.
-**Time cutoff:** Commission is paid on revenue received in the 12 months after a project begins.
+**Time cutoff:** Commission is earned only on revenue created by work performed in the first 12 months after a project begins.
+**Payment:** Commission is paid only when payment from clients is received.
-**Rate floor:** Commission is paid only on projects with an effective per-person per-week rate at or above $5,000.
+**Rate floor:** Commission is paid only on projects with an effective rate at or above $5,000/person/week.

 The Company may accept or reject, at its sole discretion, any potential client or project introduced to it by the Employee.
 If a proposed agreement with any potential client would be on terms less favorable to the Company than the Company’s then current normal terms, the Company and the Employee may, at their mutual discretion, negotiate to attempt to reach a reasonable reduction in the Employee’s commission based on that client, such that the Company will decide to enter into an agreement with that client.